 To find out more about more about Citizenship and to apply please go to GOV.UK

 Once your application has been approved

-The citizenship ceremony celebrates the significance of becoming a British citizen and welcomes the new citizen into his or her community.
+When the Home Office have approved your application they will send you an email to confirm this.
+You should then arrange a Citizenship ceremony, which is the last part of the process, with your local Council.
+The citizenship ceremony celebrates the significance of becoming a British citizen and welcomes the new citizen into the community.
 It must take place within three months of the applicant being informed that their application has been successful, unless the Home Secretary extends the period.
 Please note that due to Covid-19 this period has been extended to six months currently.

 The ceremony, which is usually held in groups, is conducted by a Superintendent Registrar or Deputy Superintendent Registrar and is a celebration of becoming British.
 It usually commences with the playing of suitable music, with national symbols of the union flag, and a portrait of the Queen displayed.

 You will not be able to attend the ceremony without these documents.